 I was working full-time, taking care of my 4-year-old, and in graduate school, so having my mom pay for all the food, plus prep it all was just amazing.
 It was honestly the best gift I received during my pregnancy.

-She delivered all of the meals a couple weeks before I had my son, and we enjoyed the delicious dump meals during the first couple months after we had our little boy.
-I still have a couple bags left in my freezer that I am sort of saving for really busy weekdays, now that I’ve returned to work.
+She delivered all of the meals a couple weeks before my son was born.
+We enjoyed the delicious dump meals during the first couple months after we had our little boy!
+I still have a couple bags left in my freezer that I am saving for really busy weekdays, now that I’ve returned to work.

 But, I wanted to share this idea… the idea of gifting a month’s (or week’s, or even a day or two!) worth of pre-assembled dump dinners to expectant moms.
 Seriously, she will love it, and you will feel great knowing that you were tremendously helpful to an overwhelmed new mom.

 Below are the best dump dinners I found.
 If you want to go for the full month’s supply of meals, I would recommend choosing 14 of these meals.
 You can double up the recipes to make 28, while saving money and time.